Nonlocal and multipoint boundary value problems for linear evolution equations: Introduction

 \section{Introduction}

-In a variety of applications of PDE models, classical boundary conditions imposed at the boundary of the domain are not representative of the particular phenomenon, and it is necessary to consider some kind of {\em nonlocal} boundary conditions.
+In a variety of applications of PDE models, classical boundary conditions imposed at the boundary of the domain are not representative of the particular phenomenon, and it is necessary to consider \emph{nonlocal} boundary conditions.
 A particular example of such nonlocal conditions are \emph{multipoint} conditions relating the value of the solution at the boundary points with the values at some interior points.
-A simple example of this is given in~\cite{bastys2005}, where motivation from applications in physics can also be found.
+A simple example of this is given in~\cite{bastys2005}, where motivation from physical applications, particularly in chemistry, can also be found.
 Early work on three-point boundary conditions was done in~\cite{gupta1998,ma1997}, though these works focus on the analysis and proving existence of a solution of possibly nonlinear ODEs of second order.
-Indeed, most existing results are limited to the second order case, either linear or nonlinear, although some third order results are presneted in~\cite{PS2008a}.
-Related important developments have focused on solving PDEs, linear and nonlinear, on graphs, including linear graphs.
+Indeed, most existing results are limited to the second order case, either linear or nonlinear, although some third order results are presented in~\cite{PS2008a}.
+Related important developments have focused on solving PDEs, linear and nonlinear, on networks, including linear networks~\cite{SS2015a}.

-More general nonlocal problems in a certain class are equivalent to multipoint problems, as described in section~\ref{ssec:Nonlocal}.
+A wide class of more general nonlocal problems can be shown to be equivalent to multipoint problems, see section~\ref{ssec:Nonlocal} below.
 This class includes problems in which one or more boundary conditions is replaced by a nonlocal condition specifying the integral of the solution on a certain subinterval of the spatial domain.
 For a heat conduction problem, this may represent conservation of the internal energy on a subinterval of the spatial domain~\cite{CLW1990a}.
 For a diffusion problem, the integral may represent the total mass of a certain chemical within a given region, which could be easily measured using a photometer~\cite{CEH1987a}.
 A number of other applications for similar second order problems are described in~\cite{Deh2003a, FS1991b}.